laclauc/GeneticData/README.md

-# GeneticData
+# NFLB
-Some datasets used in my recent work.
+All pre-processed datasets used for experiments on the Noise Free Latent Block Model (NFLB)